IamZenDevX/Product-Management-System/README.md

 <h2 align="left">Modules and Components:</h2>

+### **Modules and Components**:

 ### 1. **Category Module**

-- CRUD functionality for managing product categories.
+- CRUD tools for study on consumer behavior in product categories.
-- Support for nested categories (parent-child relationships).
-- Categories can be filtered, listed, and searched to facilitate product organization.
+- Support of hierarchical structures or parent-child relationships.
+- Listing, searching, and filtering categories assist products to be arranged.

 ### 2. **Product Module**

-- CRUD functionality for managing products.
-- Each product is linked to a specific category and provider.
+- product care Every good depends on CRUD powers and links to a particular category and store.
-- Products contain detailed information such as SKU, name, price, description, stock level, and images.
+- Products particularly show whole information like SKU, name, price, description, stock level, and images.
-- Supports product filtering and searching by category or provider.
+- Particularly aids searches based on categories or suppliers depending on products.

 ### 3. **Provider Module**

-- CRUD functionality for managing providers.
+- CRUD tools for provider management in general.
-- Providers are associated with products, making it easy to track which provider supplies a specific product.
-- Providers' contact details and business information are stored for reference.
+- Products link suppliers to allow simple identification of which one provides a necessary item.
+- articularly for reference are the supplier connections and company data stored here.
 <h2 align="left">Development with ZenDevx:</h2>

 <a href="https://www.zendevx.com/" target="blank"><img align="center" src="https://github.com/user-attachments/assets/7dd7220f-e83c-4490-9ac2-beab3bcf8c35" alt="ZenDevX" height="auto" width="auto" /></a>